-• Note: The reconstruction resolution is taken as the resolution in angstroms where the correlation first
+• Note: The reconstruction resolution is taken as the resolution in angstroms where the correlation first crosses 0.5.

-13. The results summary shown in Summary tab is automatically saved as a cprefix>denss_results.csv csv file, e.g. for this data as glucose_isomerase_denss_results.csv.
+13. The results summary shown in Summary tab is automatically saved as a results.csv csv file, e.g. for this data as glucose_isomerase_denss_results.csv.
 All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name.